sayujshah/EdNoteAI/README.md

 - **User Authentication:** Secure sign-up, login, and account management using Supabase Auth.
 - **File Upload:** Upload audio/video files via a dedicated dashboard page.
 Files are stored in AWS S3.
-- **Lesson Management:** Associate uploads with existing lessons or create new ones.
 - **Automated Transcription:** Uploaded media is transcribed using an AWS Lambda function powered by OpenAI Whisper.
 - **AI Note Generation:** Transcripts are processed by another Lambda function (using GPT-4o-mini) to generate segmented notes and markdown content.
 - **Realtime Updates:** The analysis page uses Supabase Realtime to update the UI as soon as processing is complete.